 A person might object that all this is somewhat abstract, and that if a same-sex relationship does no harm and benefits the couple then why should we hold to such abstract principles instead of going with what brings about most good?
 One response to this is to point out that all moral principles are on one level abstract ideas, and that the divine design of the human being would seem a somewhat important foundation for our ethical concepts.

 But there is more we can say here.
 For we can flesh out the claim that same-sex sexual relationships are contrary to God’s design by highlighting the various risks and harms which research has shown disproportionately accompany same-sex relationships and gay culture.
 Some dispute the relevance of this, arguing that statistical patterns are just that and don’t imply anything about particular relationships, which may involve none of the stated problems.
-Nonetheless, statistical patterns of risks and harms are surely important facts which do tell us something about the overall character of a thing, even if not about individual instances.
+Nonetheless, statistical patterns of risks and harms are important facts which tell us something about the overall character of a thing, even if not about individual instances.
 Thus it is surely at least worth being aware that same-sex marriages have been shown to have very high rates of non-exclusivity (around 50% are open arrangements) and that such non-exclusivity even appears to be important for their long-term sustainability.
 Or that some of the favoured sexual practices of gay men in particular are associated with very high rates of venereal disease.
-Or that people who identify as gay suffer from considerably higher rates of depression and other mental illnesses.
-Or that adoption by same-sex couples intrinsically deprives children of having either a mother or a father, while popular reproductive methods for same-sex couples (though not exclusive to them of course) such as surrogacy and sperm donation also deprive children of having a relationship with one of their two biological parents.
+Or that people who identify as gay suffer from considerably higher rates of depression and other mental illnesses, including in contexts where same-sex relationships are widely accepted.
+Or that adoption by same-sex couples intrinsically deprives the children involved of having either a mother or a father, while popular reproductive methods for same-sex couples (though not exclusive to them of course) such as surrogacy and sperm donation also deprive children of having a relationship with one of their two biological parents.

 Such observations do appear to tell us something significant about the disordered nature of same-sex sexual relationships.
-But when push comes to shove they are really only illustrative of the wider point, that God has designed human beings as male and female for mutual attraction, and ultimately to become one flesh in marriage.
+But when push comes to shove they are really only illustrative of the wider point, that God has designed human beings as male and female for mutual attraction, and ultimately to become one flesh in marriage – for the two halves of the human race to come together in loving commitment, and in that way to propagate the human race.
 That is the pattern laid down at the beginning under the moral law by the Creator of humankind, and, Christian or not, we are not at liberty to set it aside.

 That is the reason, ultimately, that I cannot support same-sex marriage.
-Of course I am also deeply concerned about further developments in the ever intensifying LGBT agenda, such as the promotion of transgenderism, polyamory and the suppression of freedom of all kinds, not least freedom of religion.
+Of course I am also deeply concerned about further developments in the ever-widening LGBT agenda, such as the promotion of transgenderism, polyamory and the suppression of freedom of speech, conscience and religion.
 But same-sex marriage is also an issue in its own right, and it is I believe the solemn duty of all Christians everywhere to oppose it, and to stand their ground against the coming storm.